The Marvelous Land Of Oz

 swallowed one of them?
 Well, the wish came true, and he didn't swallow

-be; but the pill gave me a dreadful pain, just the same," said the
+may be; but the pill gave me a dreadful pain, just the same,"

 boy.